AlexAntony3/quizzically/README.md

 ### Breakpoints
 No particular breakpoints will be used in the media queries however, the website is responsive to a minimum of 320px.

+### Wireframes
+Three wireframes shown below are examples of what the content of the page will look like when displayed on large, medium and small screens.

+Large Screen

+Medium Screen

+Small Screen

+---